 “Work isn’t meant to make you happy all the time.”

-This was one takeaway from a conversation I had with Scott Anthony Barlow, CEO and Founder of Happen to Your Career, who I met a few weeks ago.
+This was one takeaway from a conversation I had with Scott Anthony Barlow, CEO and Founder of Happen to Your Career, who I met earlier this year.

 Instead of seeking relentless happiness in your career, he advises that finding a good fit is more realistic.
 Figuring out that fit involves several components.